 Unfortunately, the whole process took time and there were delays at various stages of the process.

 It took between three and four months to buy the land and the planning stage with the architect took around a month.

 Planning permission took several months to get alongside structural calculations, and then work stopped over Christmas with further delays over the winter period due to problems with frost.

 What are the benefits of a holiday let?

-Hunt says the holiday let is a fantastic investment as the capital is protected, due to the ability to sell the cottage if need be – although recouping the investment and any profits would depend on if it rises in value.
+Hunt says the holiday let is an ideal investment as the capital is protected, due to the ability to sell the cottage if need be – although recouping the investment and any profits would obviously depend on whether it rises in value.

-“Taking the leap and ploughing our savings into Spinnyfield was a nail-biting experience, but it was a risk that really paid off,” said Susan.
+“Taking the leap and pumping our savings into Spinnyfield was a nail-biting experience, but it is a risk that has paid off,” said Susan.